ChirayuDodiya/Sign-Language-To-Text-Convertor-for-Speech-Impaired/README.md

 ## 🎥 Demo

-In this section, we provide a demonstration of the ASL to Text Converter.
+In this section, we provide a demonstration of the Sign Language to Text Converter.
 Below are the steps to showcase how the application works, along with visual aids.

-### How to Use the ASL to Text Converter
+### How to Use the Sign Language to Text Converter

 1. **Start the Application**:
    - Run the `test.py` script to initiate the application.